cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 #### Explicit Token Resolution

-Instead of passing tokens directly to cdk8s, customers could explicitly fetch its concrete value with a `fetchAWS` function they implement:
+Instead of passing tokens directly to cdk8s, customers could explicitly fetch its concrete value with a `fetchToken` function they implement:

 ```ts
 ...